Archdiocese of Lipa

 The Archdiocese of Lipa (Archidioecesis Lipensis; Arsidiyosesis ng Lipa; Arquidiócesis de Lipa) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in the Philippines comprising the civil province of Batangas.
-Its cathedral is the Cathedral of Lipa located in the episcopal see of Lipa.
-First created in 1910 from the Archdiocese of Manila, the diocese was elevated into its present status in 1972.
-Today, the Archdiocese of Lipa's ecclesiastical province covers Batangas and suffragan territories in the civil provinces of Quezon, Marinduque, and Aurora.
-The archdiocese itself is divided into 14 vicariates further comprising a total of 64 parishes.
+Its cathedral is the Metropolitan Cathedral of St. Sebastian located in Lipa, Batangas.
+First created on April 10, 1910 from the Archdiocese of Manila, the diocese was elevated into its present status on June 20, 1972.
+Today, the Archdiocese of Lipa's ecclesiastical province covers Batangas and the suffragan territories in the civil provinces of Quezon, Marinduque, and Aurora.
+The archdiocese itself is divided into 14 vicariates forane further comprising a total of 65 parishes.

-In addition, the Archdiocese also serves as the de facto overseer of the Apostolic Vicariate of Calapan in Oriental Mindoro and San Jose in Occidental Mindoro, all exempt dioceses of the Holy See (with the vicariates under the jurisdiction of the Congregation for the Evangelization of Peoples).
+In addition, the Archdiocese of Lipa also serves as the de facto overseer of the Apostolic Vicariates of Calapan in Oriental Mindoro and San Jose in Occidental Mindoro, all the exempt dioceses of the Holy See (with the vicariates under the jurisdiction of the Dicastery for Evangelization).

 History

-Creation
+Creation as a diocese

 The Diocese of Lipa was created on April 10, 1910, separating it from that of Manila under the supervision of Pope Pius X and with Giuseppe Petrelli as its first bishop.
 The diocese then covered the provinces of Batangas, Laguna, Tayabas (now Quezon, Marinduque, and Aurora), and Mindoro (now Occidental Mindoro and Oriental Mindoro).
 There were initially very few priests for the large diocese.

 Petrelli invited different Roman Catholic religious institutes to come to his diocese and help minister to the spiritual needs of the faithful.
 He also conceived the building of a seminary in the diocese.
 In June 1914 a diocesan seminary was built in Bauan, which was later transferred to San Pablo in Laguna.
 This initiative of the first bishop was continued by the next bishop, Alfredo Verzosa, the diocese's first Filipino bishop, who served a long term from 1916 to 1950.
-He invited priests from the Society of St. Vincent de Paul to help in the administration of the new seminary.
+He invited priests from the Vincentian Fathers to help in the administration of the new seminary.

-On July 2, 1936, Mindoro was separated and came under the jurisdiction of the Apostolic Prefecture of Calapan.
+On July 2, 1936, Mindoro Island was separated and came under the jurisdiction of the Apostolic Prefecture of Mindoro, making it the first territorial re-organization of the archdiocese.
 On March 28, 1950, Lucena became a diocese of its own covering the southern portion of Quezon and Marinduque.
 About a month later on April 25, the Prelature of Infanta was created, comprising the remaining part of Quezon, including the Polillo Islands and what is now the province of Aurora.

 In 1950, Rufino Santos took over the diocese.
 Described as a financial administrator of great acumen, Santos applied for bank loans to help construct some buildings.
 This way he continued the construction work of the Lipa Cathedral and built a major seminary beside it.

-The Diocese of San Pablo was separated on November 28, 1966, seated in the city of San Pablo and becoming a suffragan of Manila.
+The Roman Catholic Diocese of San Pablo was separated on November 28, 1966, seated in the city of San Pablo and becoming a suffragan of Manila.
 This left the Diocese of Lipa covering only the province of Batangas.